hansenwebco/shackbattles/README.md

 There is very little in the way of configration, pull down the latest branch, build and NuGet should grab any packages releated to the project.

-The database can be created either via the Entity Framework Model ( /data/SBModel.edmx ) by opening and then right clicking and selecting "Generate Database from Model".
+1. The database can be created either via the Entity Framework Model ( /data/SBModel.edmx ) by opening and then right clicking and selecting "Generate Database from Model".
 You may also run the schema.sql also located in the /data folder, although it might not always be as up to date.

-You will need to update the **PrivateConnectionStrings.config** and **PrivateSettings.config** in the root of the project.
+2. You will need to update the **PrivateConnectionStrings.config** and **PrivateSettings.config** in the root of the project.
 PrivateConnectionStrings.config should point to database instance you have created.
 The PrivateSettings.config should be updated with the account used to send ShackMessages on ShackNews.com.

+   **NOTE:**  You should mark the .config files above as "assume-unchanged" in Git by executing this command in the Git command line.

+   > update-index --assume-unchanged c:\path-to-file\PrivateSettings.config

+   This should prevent accidental commits with your database and shack account information.

-Finally you'll need to give IIS write permissions on the /images/boxart folder in order to download images when adding games to your database, if you don't do this you'll get a placeholder image instead.
+3. Finally you'll need to give IIS write permissions on the /images/boxart folder in order to download images when adding games to your database, if you don't do this you'll get a placeholder image instead.

 ## Starting Data

 The project should run but you may want to setup your GameSystems table to match the live site in which case the default data is      currently:

 ### dbo.GameSystem